dfinity/wg-identity-authentication/topics/icrc_28_trusted_origins.md

         * The responses must be provided in a valid certificate ( see [Certification](https://internetcomputer.org/docs/current/references/ic-interface-spec#certification))
         * The decoded response must not be `null` and match `vec text`.
-3. The signer verifies that relying party origin is within list of trusted origins of all targets.
+3. The signer verifies that relying party origin is within the trusted origin list of all targets.
     * If the origin is trusted by all targets, continue with step 4.
     * If the origin is not trusted by all targets, the signer returns an error to the relying party.
 No further steps are executed.